Youdanshow/netre/README.md

 sudo apt-get install nmap python3-nmap
 ```

-The scan will run even if these packages are missing, but the vulnerabilities
+The script will still run even if these packages are missing.
+In that case the
+JSON output will include an error stating that `nmap` needs to be installed and
-section will be empty.
+the vulnerabilities list will be empty.

 ### Compatibility of commands